Mike Patton: Health

 During his third concert with Faith No More, Patton's right hand was permanently numbed after he fell down on a broken bottle that severed his tendons and nerves.
 The next day, he spent five and half hours in reconstructive microsurgery.
 He learned to use his hand again, but has no feeling in it (despite his doctor telling him the opposite situation would happen).

-In 2022, Patton disclosed that he was diagnosed as suffering from agoraphobia, which resulted in the cancellation of Faith No More and Mr. Bungle performances in 2021.
+In 2022, Patton disclosed that he was diagnosed as suffering from agoraphobia, which had resulted in the cancellation of Faith No More and Mr. Bungle performances in 2021.

 Interests and hobbies

 Patton owns a massive record collection and, as of 2005, he regularly traveled to Japan with John Zorn to buy albums.
 Patton is not "so sensitive to musical climates" and believes that some of the best art tends to "fall through the cracks", thus he invests a considerable amount of time in search of non-mainstream artists.
 This was one of his reasons for the establishment of Ipecac Recordings.
 In 1999, Patton said: "I like going into some place like [record store] Amoeba and saying 'O.K. what's gonna change my life today?'"
 Patton's favorite moment during a promotional cycle in 1995 was to spend $20,000 on a jazz record binge with his bandmate Bordin in Paris.
 In 2010, he wrote a testimonial for Record Store Day as support for those independent businesses, calling them his "candy shops!"

 Patton is a foodie.
-He owns several restaurant books and while on tour he likes to try different cuisines, "whether it's some high-end snobby shit or some low-down barbecue in someone's back yard."
+While on tour he likes to try different cuisines, "whether it's some high-end snobby shit or some low-down barbecue in someone's back yard."
 His record Pranzo Oltranzista revolves around futurist cooking and he has given thematic interviews about food.
 Meeting up with friends over a meal is his main social activity besides music.
 He has several favorite restaurants in San Francisco that he visits regularly.

 Since childhood, Patton has been an avid fan of basketball team Los Angeles Lakers.
 He is also a baseball fan, which in the past he considered "a guilty pleasure."
 Patton supports the Italy national football team.

 In between tours, Patton practiced swimming and weight training.